Back Burn at Balbirnie

 Why is improving fish passage through the burn important?

 The Back Burn is home to a population of native brown trout as well as other fish species, but the extent of the habitat they can move through is limited by man-made structures in the channel.
 The weirs in Balbirnie Park have been identified by ecologists as a barrier to trout migration, and therefore limit the amount of food available to them and gravels for spawning.
-Removing these barriers and re-aligning the burn to its natural channel will allow more fish to access a greater area of habitat, supporting their populations and increasing their resilience to future climate impacts.
+Removing these barriers and restoring the burn will allow more fish to access a greater area of habitat, supporting their populations and increasing their resilience to future climate impacts.

 What other benefits are there?